-I’ve learned that with dance in the public school system, there is nothing that states that we as dance educators should meet every person where they are. meaning that we should step into the dance studio with the assumption that our students already know how to dance.
+I’ve discovered that with dance in the public school system, there is nothing that states that we as dance educators should meet every person where they are.
+Instead, we are expected to treat our students as empty vessels.
+On the contrary, I believe that we should step into the dance studio with the assumption that our students already know how to dance.
 Our responsibility is to use what they know, provide them with what they don’t know and guide them on how to use this knowledge for the betterment of their future.
-Right now, we are just teaching them forms and they are repeating these forms on stage for the parents to be happy, the teacher to get a highly effective rating, and for the bureaucracy to say that dance is working.
+Right now, we are just teaching them forms and they are repeating these forms on stage so that their parents and caregivers can be happy, the teacher can earn the coveted highly effective rating, and for the bureaucracy to say that dance is working.
 When the children graduate…where do they go…what do they do?

 Going back to the beginning of this posting, some medical professionals suffer the same fate.
 They are forced fed information without the ability to take the patients knowledge into account, synthesizing it with what they know and taking it a bit further to see what the cause of illness may be even if it falls outside of the prevue of their expertise…failure of imagination.

 Dance needs to be viable, meaning that it needs to be, “capable of surviving or living successfully, especially under particular environmental conditions.”
-If this doesn’t happen, it will always be as it is becoming today…entertainment and those with the money to leave the stables to make it to the gate, do so while the rest are left in the stable to be put down.
+If this doesn’t happen, it will always be as it exists today…extracurricular activity.